Burton upon Trent: Landmarks

 The town's connection with the brewing industry is celebrated in The Burton Cooper, a bronze sculpture by James Walter Butler.
 It was commissioned in 1977 and depicts a local craftsman making a barrel.
 It originally stood opposite the market and – despite opposition from many townspeople – was moved to its present location inside the Coopers Square Shopping Centre in 1994.

-The National Brewery Centre (previously Coors Visitor Centre & the Museum of Brewing, before that it was the Bass Museum of Brewing), which celebrates the town's brewing heritage is its biggest tourist attraction.
+The National Brewery Centre (previously Coors Visitor Centre & the Museum of Brewing, before that it was the Bass Museum of Brewing), which celebrated the town's brewing heritage was its biggest tourist attraction; the Centre closed in 2022 after Coors decided to move its UK headquarters to the site.
 Claymills Pumping Station on the north side of Burton is a restored Victorian sewage pumping station, adjacent to the modern sewage works.
 Until 2005/2006 one of Burton's most distinguishable landmarks was Drakelow Power Station just south of Burton on the opposite side of the River Trent.
 The chimneys, boiler-house building and cooling towers have since been demolished.

 The former Magistrates' Court is a distinctive neo-classical domed building in a commanding position facing Guild Street.
 It was built by Richard Kershaw to designs by Henry Beck and opened in 1909.

 Finney's post, part of an ornate mediaeval oak post which once stood at the corner of the Market Place and High Street, is now in the Victoria and Albert Museum in London.

 The Horninglow Street drill hall dates back to the early 19th century.

+The former Ritz Cinema, built in 1935 in Modernist style with Art Deco interior, is in Guild Street.